“I've come up with a set of rules that describe our reactions to technologies:

 Let’s distinguish first between ozone produced intentionally and ozone produced unintentionally.
 Intentional ozone generation is a form of air purification used in unoccupied rooms.
 It has its advocates as a solution for fire and flood damage.
 However, it is difficult for consumers to properly and safely operate intentional ozone generators; thus, we recommend leaving their use to the professionals.
 As long as you follow this recommendation, intentional ozone generation need not worry you.

 When consumers have concerns about ozone, it is generally unintentional ozone generation they worry about most.
 Ozone may be generated unintentionally any time that the air is energized, such as is the case with UV light, plasma purifiers, air ionizers, and electrostatic precipitators.
-Usually this level is below the 50 ppb that both the EPA and the California Resource Air Board consider safe.
-No sense getting worried about 50 ppb when man household devices produce small amounts of unintentional ozone anyway.
+Usually this level is below the 50 parts per billion (ppb) that both the EPA and the California Resource Air Board consider safe.
+No sense getting worried about 50 ppb when many household devices produce small amounts of unintentional ozone anyway.
 So, problem solved, right?

 Not quite.
 There are a few complications when it comes to unintentional ozone generation by an air purifier.
 First, many homes are designed to be as airtight as possible for energy efficiency, meaning unintentional ozone has nowhere to go.
 Second, many homes need multiple purifiers to achieve complete room coverage.
 Third, people more likely to buy an air purifier (such as those with asthma) are also more likely to be irritated by ozone.